ibm-cloud-architecture/refarch-eda/docs-mk/concepts/flow-architectures.md

 Each event in a stream is distributed to multiple consumers.
 It could be a hard problem to solve when doing it across geographically distributed systems.
 Edge computing can be used to distribute streaming endpoints closer to the consumers that need those streams.
-Alternate is to moving the event processing close to the source.
+Alternate is to move the event processing close to the source.
 For many Distributor use cases, partitioning the data by region is probably smart, and flow interfaces will need to take this into account.